 You may be allowed to do a certain amount of work while claiming ESA.
-This is called 'permitted' work.
+This is called permitted work.

-Permitted work can be any job where you either:
+Permitted work can be any job where you earn either of the following:

-- earn less than £20 a week - earn up to £140 a week and work less than 16 hours a week.
+- less than £20 a week - up to £143 a week and work less than 16 hours a week.

-You can also do 'supported permitted' work.
-This must be one of the following.
+You can also do supported permitted work.
+This must be one of the following:

 - Work as part of a hospital treatment programme.
 The work is done under medical supervision while you are in hospital.
-This applies only if you earn £140 or less a week. - Work that is supervised by someone whose job is to help arrange work for disabled people.
-This applies if you earn £140 or less a week.
+This applies only if you earn £143 or less a week. - Work that is supervised by someone whose job is to help arrange work for disabled people.
+This applies if you earn £143 or less a week.

-You can also do unpaid voluntary work or unpaid work experience.
-This must be approved by the Department for Work and Pensions (DWP) or the Department for Communities (DfC).
+You can also do unpaid voluntary work, or unpaid work experience.
+This must be approved by the Department for Work and Pensions (DWP) in England, Scotland and Wales, or the Department for Communities (DfC) in Northern Ireland.